kaylacrane/react-tetris/README.md

 # Tetris using ReactJS
-Made by following the [Udemy course](https://www.udemy.com/course/intermediate-react-tetris/) called React Tetris with Hooks API
+Based on code from the [Udemy course](https://www.udemy.com/course/intermediate-react-tetris/) called React Tetris with Hooks API.
+I added the mobile/tablet controls.

 Makes use of the following:
 - React Hooks